2011–2017 California drought: 2017

-Heavy rains in January 2017 had significant benefit to the state's northern water reserves, despite widespread power outages and erosional damage in the wake of the deluge.
-Among the casualties of the rain was 1,000 year-old Pioneer Cabin Tree in Calaveras Big Trees State Park, which toppled on January 8, 2017.
+Heavy rains in January 2017 had significant benefit to the state's northern water reserves, despite widespread power outages and erosion damage in the wake of the deluge.
+Among the casualties of the rain was the 1,000 year-old Pioneer Cabin Tree in Calaveras Big Trees State Park, which toppled on January 8, 2017.

-Since then, a very large percentage of the drought has been eliminated in California due to a persistent weather pattern which allowed rounds of storm systems to consistently hammer the state, with the snowpack rising to well above average.
+The drought was largely alleviated in California by a persistent weather pattern that allowed rounds of storm systems to consistently hammer the state, with the snowpack rising to well above average.
 By January 24, 2017, not one portion of the state was in "Exceptional" drought, the highest category on the Drought Monitor.
 On February 21, no part of the state was in the next-lower category of "Extreme" drought, and over 60% of the state's area was no longer in any level of drought.

-A record year of precipitation in California certainly brought the state out of the bad situation and more or less back to equilibrium.
-Unexpectedly, this occurred during a La Niña winter because California typically benefits from the El Niño winters, which were occurring in the recent precious years.
+A record year of precipitation in California brought the state out of the bad situation and more or less back to equilibrium.
+Unexpectedly, this occurred during a La Niña winter; California typically benefits from the El Niño winters, which were occurring in the recent previous years.

 On April 7, 2017, Governor Jerry Brown declared the drought over.
-However, according to the United States Drought Monitor the state was not entirely drought-free until March 12, 2019.
+However, according to the United States Drought Monitor, the state was not entirely drought-free until March 12, 2019.
+The 2020–2023 drought began the next year.